Authorize insurance workflows before policyholder impact.

 Integration with claims management systems

 Veto wraps your existing tool implementations.
-Your Guidewire API calls, Duck Creek integrations, and document management operations stay exactly the same.
-The SDK intercepts at the tool boundary -- it does not replace your claims system or require data migration.
+Your Guidewire API calls, Duck Creek integrations, and document-management operations stay outside the policy surface.
+The SDK intercepts at the tool boundary.
+It does not replace your claims system or require data migration.

 import { Veto } from "veto-sdk";